akhenakh/martini-influxdb/README.md

 Note: This is using the REST api on every requests which is probably not what you want on heavy traffic but fun enough to play with InfluxDB on small project.

+Note: Remember, you should forget Martini see http://blog.codegangsta.io/blog/2014/05/19/my-thoughts-on-martini/

 ![demo](https://github.com/akhenakh/martini-influxdb/raw/master/img/graph.png)